tinytoolkit/tinytoolk.it/content/tools/ANENG_A3008_Multimeter.md

 {{ figure(width=640, path="tools/A3008Multimeter.jpg") }}

 Is it a great tool?
-NO!
+No!
 It costs just £12 from Aliexpress, it looks and feels like a toy.

 Is it ultra portable?
 Hell Yes!
 This tiny multimeter is a featherweight 80g.